 Vitamin B12: Vitamin B12, which is typically found in animal proteins, is especially important for plant-based moms.
 Take 25 mcg/day.

-DHA/EPA: Depending on the prenatal you choose, you may also have to supplement with DHA/EPA at about 200-600mg/day.
+DHA/EPA: Depending on the prenatal you choose, you may also have to supplement with DHA/EPA at about 200-600mg/day, with some studies showing benefit up to 1000mg/day.
 DHA is an omega-3 fatty acid that has been shown to play an important role in your baby’s brain and eye development during pregnancy.
-Some studies suggest it may also decrease the risk of preterm birth and perinatal depression.
+Some studies suggest it may also decrease the risk of preterm birth and perinatal depression at the higher dose range.

 Iodine, Selenium, and Choline.
 These three nutrients are often overlooked, but they are so important for pregnancy.
 Look at your prenatal to see if they are included, and focus on good food sources for each of these nutrients: